wandoelmo/NodeJS_telegram_bot/README.md

-# Telegram bot that sends links to zoom conferences
+# Telegram bot that sends links to Zoom conferences